Hydraulic Torque Market Size, Share, Value, and Competitive Landscape 2021

 A hydraulic torque wrench is a power tool designed to exert torque on a fastener to achieve proper tightening or loosening of a connection through the use of hydraulics.
 A torque wrench is applied to the nut either directly or in conjunction with an impact socket.
 Hydraulic torque wrenches apply a predetermined, controlled amount of torque to a properly lubricated fastener.

-This report contains market size and forecasts of Hydraulic Torque in South Korea, including the following market information:
+This report contains market size and forecasts of Hydraulic Torque in India, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Hydraulic Torque manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Hydraulic Torque production and consumption in South Korea
+This report also analyses and evaluates the COVID-19 impact on Hydraulic Torque production and consumption in India

 Total Market by Segment: